zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/adapter-functional-details/erp-cloud-adapter-details.md

 * All previous labs successfully completed.

-##	Task	1: ERP Cloud Adapter usage roles
+##	Task	1: Understanding ERP Cloud Adapter usage roles

 Adapters Identify and Select pattern of Integration upfront.
 The adapter wizard provides an intuitive way to select task of choice by listing out relevant integration artifacts which provides an abstract view to the Integration Developer

-### When used as a trigger role
+### **When used as a trigger role**

-Adapter Configuration wizard supports ability to process events, expose an object interface, subscription to completed FBDI jobs
+Adapter Configuration wizard supports ability to process business events, expose an object interface, subscription to completed FBDI jobs

 ![ERP Cloud Adapter Trigger Role](images/erp-adapter-trigger-role.png)